The Art of Daniel AmbroseHauntingly Beautiful Paintings

 Finding My Way Home

 I lean my back against a sun-warmed rock and feel the heat leak into my bones.
 Just breathe.

 Just leave me here, scattered among relics of the sea; purple mussel shells, golden kelp and speckled granite.
-Slake my thirsty soul with saltwater, and shake my body out along crumbling shores of ageless black rocks.
+Slake my thirsty soul with saltwater and shake my body out along crumbling shores of ageless black rocks.
 Let me lie under green boughs of pointed firs, bedrock land where osprey circle and cry under a hallowed blue sky.

 Here is a truth far from promises and lies.
 A natural truth I can understand.

 Sometimes I think life is a wonderful dream.
 People and places revolve in a kaleidoscope of colors and light.
 I remember laughing and talking, painting and eating with all my friends at Nanatuck.
 The sun was shining, moonlight sparkled on Maine water.
-Then came a rainy night in Boston when yellow doorways pooled their wet light on cobblestones, and gleamed on iron grill-work.
-When midday sun made saints dance on stained glass windows of an old stone church, and a coyote loped though suburban lawns on a Saturday afternoon.
+Then came a rainy night in Boston when yellow doorways pooled their wet light on cobblestones and gleamed on iron grill-work.
+When midday sun made saints dance on stained glass windows of an old stone church, and a coyote loped though a suburban lawn on a Saturday afternoon.

 There were flowers and other fine things.
 Things that can’t be bought nor stolen.
 Things that come unbidden, without notice, come like a wild animal to those who sit quietly in the forest.

-Did I dream that I painted among rocks and harbor shacks, painted in the sunlight and wind?
+Did I dream I painted among rocks and harbor shacks, painted in the sunlight and wind?
 Drew seascapes in pencil in a Boston studio, perched above gray rooftops amid ancient brick walls?